 Three-month grace period timeline example for members eligible for the Advance Premium Tax Credit:

-Risk adjustment takes effect in 2014 for new, ACA-compliant individual and small group plans.
 Under the Affordable Care Act, everyone has access to health insurance regardless of health status.
 To create a system in which payers are compensated for the risk associated with the members they cover (known as risk-adjusted payments), complete and accurate diagnosis coding is necessary to capture the risk profile of each patient.
+Learn more about Commercial Risk Adjustment.

 With accurate diagnosis coding, disruption will be minimal for medical practices.
 However, if diagnosis coding is inaccurate, it’s more likely that we will request medical records due to the U.S. Department of Health and Human Services’ (HHS) documentation requirements to support insurers’ risk score submission.